cc-Mehdi/Introduction-to-Network/Contents/11_MAC Addresses.md

 [Address Resolution Protocol](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) (**ARP**) is a network protocol.
 It is an important part of the network communication used to resolve a network layer (layer 3) IP address to a link layer (layer 2) MAC address.
 It maps a host's IP address to its corresponding MAC address to facilitate communication between devices on a [Local Area Network](https://en.wikipedia.org/wiki/Local_area_network) (**LAN**).
 When a device on a LAN wants to communicate with another device, it sends a broadcast message containing the destination IP address and its own MAC address.
 The device with the matching IP address responds with its own MAC address, and the two devices can then communicate directly using their MAC addresses.
 This process is known as ARP resolution.

 ARP is an important part of the network communication process because it allows devices to send and receive data using MAC addresses rather than IP addresses, which can be more efficient.
 Two types of request messages can be used:

+### ARP Request

+When a device wants to communicate with another device on a LAN, it sends an ARP request to resolve the destination device's IP address to its MAC address.
+The request is broadcast to all devices on the LAN and contains the IP address of the destination device.
+The device with the matching IP address responds with its MAC address.